silnrsi/graphite/site/graphite_about.md

 The following are some benefits of including Graphite support in a font:

 * Graphite provides a way to support a complex script that is not yet handled by standard software (ie, OpenType drivers such as Uniscribe, ICU rendering, etc.).
-* Graphite permits customized rules for minority languages, and/or serves as a mechanism to easily add them in the future.
+* Graphite permits customized rules for lesser-known languages, and/or serves as a mechanism to easily add them in the future.
 * Graphite supports complex behavior that cannot be handled by OpenType, such as positioning based on the positions and/or sizes of neighboring glyphs, etc.
 * Using Graphite, it is possible to quickly implement a complex set of rules that are feasible but more difficult to handle in OpenType.
 * Graphite permits user-definable features beyond the defined set of OpenType features.